nitinkadam70/Backend-Engineer-Take-Home-Assignment-Mutantx/Readme.md

 This project is a backend system built with **Node.js, Express, and MongoDB**.
 It provides APIs for **user authentication, leaderboard management, and scoring system** with JWT-based authentication.

+Additionally, it includes a **mock data generation script** for testing purposes.

 ---

 ## 🚀 Tech Stack